The Early Days

 1856 Model Cottages: At the Great Exhibition of 1851 Prince Albert asked the architect Henry Roberts to design homes for improving the conditions of the labouring classes.
 In 1856 a group of these houses were erected in Tibbs Hill Road, where they still stand.

 1864 St Paul's Church, Langleybury, was built by William Jones Loyd, who lived in Langleybury House.
 The architect was Henry Woodyer, who designed the church in the early English decorated Gothic Style.

 1866 The old Causeway House and lands were sold following the death of Sarah Smith.
-This led to the lands being split up into small parcels of land and sold to local builders, who built three or four houses, sold them and used the money to buy another parcel of land, and build three or four more houses.
-So the area of Breakspeare Road, Adrian Road, Garden Road, and Marlin Square came about, and filled in the gap between the village centre and Kitters Green.
+This led to the lands being split up into small parcels of land and sold to local builders, who each built three or four houses, sold them and used the money to buy another parcel of land, and build three or four more houses.
+So the residential area of Breakspeare Road, Adrian Road, Garden Road, and Marlin Square came about, and filled in the gap between the village centre and Kitters Green.
 It must have led to a steep increase in people living in the village.

 c1866 Abbots Langley Gardening Society established.

 1868 A Girls School was built, close by the Boys School, supported by Susannah Freeman's bequest.
 Today the site of the village library.

 1868 The St. Pancras guardians of the Poor build the St. Pancras Orphanage and Industrial School for Pauper Children at Leavesden.
 It was common for the central London parishes to make this sort of provision well away from their own area.